 Aren’t you glad she doesn’t work for the FBI or VA’s VAOIG?
 Wait.
 Scratch that.
 She’s light years ahead of both of them and Homeland Security as well.

 P.S.
 As a legal ploy, I/we at asknod.org disavow any agreement with what Kathleen has uncovered.
 We trust her to be honest and unbiased.
 As she has no dog in this fight, it cannot be considered slander.
 We merely offer her a soapbox to theorize and espouse different theories on the bona fides of Vet Comp and Pen Consulting I have personally sent Mr. Hill an invitation to rebut anything she said here and provide him with his own soapbox in turn to defend his business and employees.
 To date (June 13, 2017), he has not availed himself of the opportunity.
-Ever since the Wounded Warrior debacle, I have learned to offer anything I say as conjecture and not fact (or lies).
+Ever since the Wounded Warrior Project debacle, I have learned to offer anything I say as conjecture and not fact (or lies).
 I continue in this noble tradition and try to help Vets.
 Part of that mission involves identifying useful tools such as VC&PC LLC and offering them to you for your possible use in your claims.
 Nothing I offer carries the endorsement of asknod.org but merely a tool worth investigating.
 If you return with a horror story, you are free to share it.
-I do not apply my hallmark of respectability to anyone other that attorneys or VA Agents.
+I do not apply my hallmark of respectability to anyone other than NOVA attorneys and VA Nonattorney Practitioners (Agents)

 And that’s all I’m going to say about that.